emilybetter/cse15l-lab-reports/lab-report-1.md

 ###### Part 5- Setting an SSH Key
 In terminal, type the command: `ssh-keygen`
-When given the prompt `Enter file in which to save the key press `enter` again to specify the default path
+When given the prompt `Enter file in which to save the key:` press `enter` again to specify the default path
 ![Image](key_gen.png)

 Then use these commands to copy the public key to the .ssh directory onto your account on the server.